 The Torch range aims to offer more comfort with similar performance to the S-Works range and Specialized has certainly provided that

-New for 2017 is the Specialized Torch shoe range that not only aims to simplify the American brand’s range so it is easier to understand, but also provide as much comfort and performance for a competitive price.
+The Specialized Torch shoe range that not only aims to simplify the American brand’s range so it is easier to understand, but also provide as much comfort and performance for a competitive price.

 S-Works is the pinnacle of the Specialized brand.
 In the particular the S-Works 6 shoes are totally performance led and so does compromise comfort levels.